ichikareman2/study-reactjs-nextjs/README.md

   * ✅ make added items editable
   * ✅ add styles 1
   * ⬜ cancel for mobile (no escape key in onscreen keyboard of mobile)
+  * ⬜ add demo component. same main component but with data. (to be used for homepage)
+  * ⬜ add way to delete
+  * ⬜ add way to clear done
+  * ⬜ can't edit empty item
+  * ⬜ focus on newly editable item

 ## General TODO
 * ⬜ list of projects - list projects automatically. plan: make a list of components with path and name?